Esri/data-collection-dotnet/docs/index.md

 ### Editing features

 The app's base data model object, `Popup`, can be broken down generally into two parts.
-The first is the popup's `GeoElement` which in our case is always an instance of an `ArcGISFeature`.
+The first is the pop-up's `GeoElement` which in our case is always an instance of an `ArcGISFeature`.
 The second is the web map's configuration of that feature as a `Popup`, defined by a `PopupDefinition`.

 Editing of a `Popup` is facilitated by the [`PopupManager`](https://developers.arcgis.com/net/latest/wpf/api-reference/html/T_Esri_ArcGISRuntime_Mapping_Popups_PopupManager.htm).

 #### Creating features

-When creating a new feature, the app must also take the next step and builds a popup using the newly-created feature and its feature table's popup definition.
+When creating a new feature, the app must also take the next step and builds a pop-up using the newly-created feature and its feature table's pop-up definition.

 ```csharp
 // create new feature